luiscape/hdxscraper-wfp-vam-api/README.md

 $ python code/scraper.py
 ```
 The results will be stored in CSV files, JSON files, and / or a SQLite database called "scraperwiki.sqlite".

+## Making Queries
+The queries seem to be unique.
+That is, an user will have to make a large number of queries (i.e. *hundreds of thousands*) in order to collect the complete database.
+The scraper was designed to make those queries automatically and store the resulting data.

+## Parallel Processing
+To be written.